jadendewet/Project--Manager-mySql-/README.md

 * mySQL 8.0.30

 ## Setup
-Please run the projects scripts in the sql folder for this program to work This project require no additional setup, simple open the POISED file in your IDE of choice.
+Please run the projects scripts in the sql folder for this program to work.
+This project require no additional setup, simple open the POISED file in your IDE of choice.